Tottenham Hotspur Stadium in London, home of Tottenham Hotspur FC

 What to Bring

 Spurs operates strict security measures.
 Bags larger than A4 size (21cm x 30cm) are prohibited.
 Prohibited items include large backpacks, umbrellas, professional cameras, selfie sticks.
 Recommended items: match ticket (mobile via Spurs app), phone (stadium is cashless), wallet, layers for weather.
-Arrive 60-90 minutes early for the full experience.
+Arrive 60-90 minutes early for the full experience — there is genuinely more to see than at any other Premier League ground.

 Pre-Match (2-3 hours before)